Abdullah-Akmal/Loan-Default-Prediction-Using-Python-for-Financial-Risk-Assessment/README.md

 # Loan Default Prediction
+Note: Due to large size Code file is in rar
 ## Description
 This notebook focuses on building a classification model to predict loan defaults based on customer demographic and financial information.
 The project involves data exploration, preprocessing, feature engineering, and training multiple models to identify high-risk loan applicants and reduce financial risk for lenders.
 **[Dataset Source](https://www.kaggle.com/datasets/adarshsng/lending-club-loan-data-csv/data)**